kedar19pednekar/cloneflipkart/README.md

 # cloneflipkart
 Flipkart clone using MERN stack.
-Added a paytm gateway, admin dashboard on other git repo.
+Added a paytm gateway.
+Provided an admin dashboard in a seperate repo.